TRAINING INDOORS IN WINTER

 Along with the choice of trainer, there are lots of ways to modify your environment to make riding indoors a more enjoyable workout:

 - Invest in a powerful fan.
 If you've never ridden your bike on a trainer, you will find the lack of wind in your face makes any workout a great deal hotter.
-So grab a towel for your face, a bike thong for your bike, and set up in front of as strong a fan as you can find.
+So grab a towel for your face, and set up in front of as strong a fan as you can find.
 You're still going to sweat, but it'll help.

 - Find some entertainment.
 Setting up in front of the TV is great, but commercials and the need to change channels can distract from a focused workout.
 Pop in a movie – often one you love but have seen many times is best.
 It'll keep you entertained, but not too engaged that you neglect putting your head down and hammering out a challenging part of your workout.
 Music is also effective at motivating your legs, even if you're riding on your own.
 Few things can get me moving like listening to Katy Perry's "Roar".